archanpatkar/Saral/README.md

 # JISP
 ### A Lispy Language
-### It uses JSON for its syntax, it can be used as a Target Language.
+### It uses JSON for its syntax, it can be used as a Compilation Target Language.

 ## Example
 ```